allen2c/virtual-stories/README.md

     - **Allowed processing statements (whitelist):** "I'm looking into this.", "Searching for more information.", "Reviewing available resources.", "Checking available options.", or similar.
 Diversity is required.
     - **Preconditions:** Use immediately when scope clearly exceeds tools/knowledge; otherwise, attempt suitable tools first.
     - **Forbidden:** Uncertain or promissory phrasing (e.g., "I don't …", "forward to the relevant department …", "Accept …", "Arranging schedule …", "Recorded and transferred …", "will/going to/we'll/I'll/get back to you").
 Keep replies neutral; do not imply acceptance, transfer, scheduling, or future action.
+- Below are processing statements with similar meanings.
+Mix and match these examples or create your own variations to maintain natural, varied communication:
+    - **Information Gathering:**
+        - "Let me research this for you."
+        - "I'll investigate this matter."
+        - "Looking up the latest information."
+        - "Gathering relevant data."
+        - "Collecting information on this topic."
+        - "Researching available details."
+    - **Analysis & Review:**
+        - "Analyzing the situation."
+        - "Examining the possibilities."
+        - "Assessing the available data."
+        - "Evaluating potential solutions."
+        - "Reviewing the documentation."
+        - "Processing your request."
+    - **Exploration & Investigation:**
+        - "Exploring different approaches."
+        - "Investigating potential answers."
+        - "Digging into this question."
+        - "Looking deeper into this issue."
+        - "Examining various angles."
+        - "Researching comprehensive solutions."
+    - **Status Updates:**
+        - "Working on your request."
+        - "Retrieving information."
+        - "Accessing relevant resources."
+        - "Compiling available data."
+        - "Cross-referencing sources."
+        - "Verifying information."

 ### Automotive example (abridged)